rightfit/rightfit-angular-template/README.md

 To build the test template run `npm start`.
 This process might take around a minute the first time, afterwards it will listen for any changes on the source code and recompile (stop with `Ctrl + C`).
 After it finishes compiling you can see the results on your [localhost](http://localhost)
 From here on you can work on top of the sample application or start from scratch based on the examples provided.

-**Note:** When you're ready to deploy your code to a production server, run `gulp publish` to build minified code.
+**Note:** When you're ready to deploy your code to a production server, run `gulp build --production` to build minified code.
+The application will be compiled in the production directory inside the dist directory.

 The sample application contains an example on how to develop a [material's](https://www.google.com/design/spec/material-design/introduction.html#) compliant SPA application with angular routing and RESTless token authentication (you can either sign-in with mock username 'user@auth' and password 'letmein', or just signup).